taosdata/TDengine/docs-en/12-taos-sql/09-limit.md

 ## Restrictions of `ORDER BY`

 - Only one `order by` is allowed for normal table and sub table.
-- At most two `order by` are allowed for stable, and the second one must be `ts`.
+- At most two `order by` are allowed for STable, and the second one must be `ts`.
 - `order by tag` must be used with `group by tag` on same tag, this rule is also applicable to `tbname`.
 - `order by column` must be used with `group by column` or `top/bottom` on same column.
-This rule is applicable to table and stable.
+This rule is applicable to table and STable.
-- `order by ts` is applicable to table and stable.
+- `order by ts` is applicable to table and STable.
 - If `order by ts` is used with `group by`, the result set is sorted using `ts` in each group.

 ## Restrictions of Table/Column Names